CBR-to-SQL: Rethinking Retrieval-based Text-to-SQL using Case-based Reasoning in the Healthcare Domain: Related Work

-Traditional text-to-SQL methods primarily rely on training specialized neural network architectures from scratch.
-They focus on addressing primitive challenges such as ensuring basic SQL syntax (the \textit{order-matter} problem) using reinforcement learning \citep{zhong2017seq2sqlgeneratingstructuredqueries} or syntax-aware decoding \citep{10.5555/2969033.2969173, sqlnet2017}.
-In the medical domain, research focuses on introducing mechanisms to handle domain-specific and ambiguous medical terminology, such as attentive copying to align entity references in the output SQL with the schema \citep{wang2020texttosqlgenerationquestionanswering}, or encoder-as-decoder architectures to attend to entities from input questions during decoding \citep{encoderasdecoder2021}.
+Traditional methods rely on training task-specific neural architectures end-to-end, employing specialized designs suitable for text-to-SQL \citep{sqlnet2017}.
+These early works primarily focus on addressing fundamental challenges such as ensuring basic SQL syntax (the \textit{order-matter} problem) using reinforcement learning \citep{zhong2017seq2sqlgeneratingstructuredqueries} or syntax-aware decoding \citep{10.5555/2969033.2969173, sqlnet2017}.
+In the medical domain, research focuses on introducing mechanisms to handle domain-specific terminology, such as attentive copying to align entity references in the output SQL with the schema \citep{wang2020texttosqlgenerationquestionanswering}, or encoder-as-decoder architectures to attend to entities from input questions during decoding \citep{encoderasdecoder2021}.